IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

     * If you configured the service and bound app in your Bluemix space already or if you want to [configure these requirements manually][9], leave this check box cleared.

   g.
-For the Globalization project prefix, enter a prefix for the project name, which is structured in this format: `<globalization_project_prefix>.path.to.source.file`.
-The pipeline job creates this Globalization project for you in the Globalization service.
+For the Globalization bundle prefix, enter a prefix for the bundle name, which is structured in this format: `<globalization_bundle_prefix>.path.to.source.file`.
+The pipeline job creates this Globalization bundle for you in the Globalization Pipeline service.

-    **Tip:** Use the DevOps Services project name in the prefix so that the project can be identified easily in the Globalization service.
+    **Tip:** Use the DevOps Services project name in the prefix so that the project can be identified easily in the Globalization Pipeline service.

   h.
 Click **SAVE**.

 3. Create another stage to package your app.
-For the input of the job in this stage, use the Globalization job from the previous stage.
+For the input of the job in this stage, use the IBM Globalization Pipeline job from the previous stage.
 Do not use the source as the input.
-The Globalization job augments the source files with machine-translated content.
+The Globalization Pipeline job augments the source files with the machine-translated strings.

 4. To ensure that the machine-translated content is included in the packaged app, create another stage to package the app in.
-For the input to that stage, include the Globalization job.
+For the input to that stage, include the Globalization Pipeline job.

 The machine translated files are placed in the same directory as the source `.properties` or `.json` file.
 To view the files, click **Job > Artifacts**.

 After the stage is completed, you can review the translated files from the console output.
 You can also direct translators to the files so that they can review the machine-translation output and provide revisions to improve quality.
 The revisions are stored in a Cloudant™ database and take precedence over any future machine translations of the same strings.

-For more information about using the Globalization service from the Bluemix Dashboard, [see the Globalization service documentation][10].
+For more information about using the Globalization Pipeline service from the Bluemix Dashboard, [see the Globalization service documentation][10].

 <a name="slack"></a>